Empowering Black Excellence in Corporate Governance

 Apply to BCBR

-Extraordinary demand from talented, qualified Black leaders for the Black Corporate Board Readiness (BCBR) program obliterates the myth of a pipeline problem.
-Applications for BCBR cohorts are reviewed by a combination of team members, BCBR program alumni, and our Program Advisory Committee.
-Space is limited in each cohort.
-Most participants are sponsored by their employers.
+The extraordinary demand from talented, qualified leaders for the Black Corporate Board Readiness (BCBR) program demonstrates the strength and readiness of diverse board candidates.
+Applications for BCBR cohorts are reviewed by a team of BCBR program alumni, our Program Advisory Board, and staff members.
+Space is limited in each cohort, and most participants are sponsored by their employers.

 After you complete the application form, we will review your background and notify you of acceptance into the program.